 But just because it has a limited supply, the demand won’t increase.
 It got to have some value, which at this moment, is not existential for HIH Token.

-Until and unless many questions and typos are answered and corrected I would strongly advise you to take this analysis into consideration as well as do your own due diligence before going to invest in this project.
+Until and unless many questions and typos are answered and corrected I would strongly advise you to consider this analysis as well as do your due diligence before going to invest in this project.

 Please let me know if you want to see more parameters to be added to my analysis or want to give me some tips or want to correct me on my findings or even want to share some secret regarding the companies I would be writing in time.

 The above article was not paid for.
-And the respective company didn’t knew about the same.
+And the respective company didn’t know about the same.

 For the readers: